PaystackOSS/plugin-the-events-calendar/README.md

  Alternatively, you can [download the plugin from this page](https://wordpress.org/plugins/paystack-gateway-the-events-calendar/) and follow the instructions on the page to install the plugin.
 Please be sure to activate the plugin when you have installed it.

 <aside>
-☝🏻 E**nsure you have installed the Events tickets add-on on your WordPress site before installing the Paystack for The Events Calendar plugin.
+      ** ☝🏻 Ensure you have installed the Events tickets add-on on your WordPress site before installing the Paystack for The Events Calendar plugin.
 The             Paystack Gateway for The Events Calendar plugin cannot work without Events Tickets.**
 </aside>

 After you have installed and activated the plugin, you should go to the Event Tickets **Plugin Settings** on the menu tab of your WordPress site and click the **Payments** tab.
 This will show a tab containing all the Payment options on your site.
 If you have installed the plugin correctly, you should see **Paystack** on that list.
 This is where you can configure the Paystack Plugin.
 Click *Connect to Paystack*